Muciojad/portfolio/README.md

 ## "MyBox" (codename) [pre-launch stage] (2022-currently)

 A large-scale **free-to-play match-3** game with complex match-3 mechanics and an additional meta-gameplay layer.
 The project is still **under development** and has not yet been released to stores.
-In MyBox, I'm one of two **lead programmers**.
+In MyBox, I'm one of two **lead/senior programmers**.

 I'm like a walking bible of the project: there is no place in the code where I haven't left my mark.
 I'm responsible for project architecture, gameplay mechanics, UI implementation, the in-game shop, internal game core systems, an internal level editor for creating match-3 levels, localization, backend integration, and more.